ramstein74/vue2phoenix/README.md

 npm run dev

-alongside this folder create a phoenix project called nobvue (no bruch + vue) the browserify task will look for the  ../nobvue/priv/static/js/app.js folder
+alongside this folder create a phoenix project called nobvue (no bruch + vue) the browserify task will place app.js inside the  ../nobvue/priv/static/js/app.js folder

 adapt it to your needs...